syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

 The following screenshot is the output of above steps:

-{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img4.png" Caption="RTE support for removing toolbar item"%}
+{% include image.html url="/js/RichTextEditor/Getting-Started_images/Getting-Started_img4.png" Caption="Figure 5: RTE support for removing toolbar item"%}

 #### Configure Custom Toolbar item

 To post the feedback directly you need additional toolbar item.
 The **RTE** control provides support to create the custom toolbar item for custom action.
 The following code example demonstrates the custom **toolbar** item creation in the **RTE** control.

 {% highlight js %}